Self-Drive in Tokyo: 12 Things to Do That Are Under An Hour Away by Car!

 The Meiji Jingu, or Meiji Shrine, is an ornate Shinto shrine dedicated to Emperor Meiji and Empress Shoken.
 The shrine is far removed from the hustle and bustle of the city, surrounded by thick foliage and tall trees, almost like an oasis in the middle of such concentrated urbanisation.

 The forest is no slice of preserved nature, though.
-It started out as a crop of 100,000 saplings donated from well-wishers all across Japan, a sign of the reverence that was accorded to the late Emperor.
+It started as a crop of 100,000 saplings donated from well-wishers all across Japan, a sign of the reverence that was accorded to the late Emperor.
 The simple, traditional architecture of the shrine harkens back to the 1920s, although this incarnation is a recreation of the original, destroyed in firebombings in World War II.

 Meiji Shrine, kota